wp-graphql/wp-graphql/docs/upgrading.md

 - Provide feedback and report bugs by participating in the Pull Request (PR) discussion opened for the specific beta release.

 By gathering feedback in the beta PR, we ensure all discussions and issues are centralized and visible to the community.

-## Support Policy

-WPGraphQL will support the latest `minor.patch` of the last 2 major versions to reduce version fragmentation.
-This means that older versions beyond this window will no longer receive official support, and users will be encouraged to upgrade to the latest version.

-- **Security Updates**: General and critical security updates will be backported to the latest `minor.patch` of the last 2 major versions when possible, in a non-breaking way.
-Any versions older than the last 2 typically will not receive security patches, so we strongly encourage users to stay within the supported versions to ensure the safety of their projects.

-While older versions may still function, the quality and speed of support will be higher for those using the latest versions.

 ## Process for Releasing Breaking Changes